 The data you provide for the purpose of receiving the newsletter will be stored by us until you unsubscribe from the newsletter and will be deleted after you unsubscribe from the newsletter.
 Data stored by us for other purposes (e.g. e-mail addresses for the member area) shall remain unaffected.

 This website uses CleverReach to send newsletters.
 The provider is CleverReach GmbH & Co.
 KG, Mühlenstr.
 43, 26180 Rastede, Germany.
-CleverReach is a service with which the newsletter dispatch can be organized and analyzed.
+CleverReach is a service with which the newsletter dispatch can be organised and analysed.
 The data you enter for the purpose of receiving newsletters (e.g. e-mail address) is stored on CleverReach's servers in Germany or Ireland.

-Our newsletters sent with CleverReach allow us to analyze the behavior of newsletter recipients.
-Among other things, we can analyze how many recipients have opened the newsletter message and how often which link in the newsletter was clicked.
+Our newsletters sent with CleverReach allow us to analyse the behaviour of newsletter recipients.
+Among other things, we can analyse how many recipients have opened the newsletter message and how often which link in the newsletter was clicked.
 With the help of so-called conversion tracking, an analysis may be made to determine whether a predefined action (e.g. purchase of a product on our website) has taken place after clicking on the link in the newsletter.
-For more information on data analysis by CleverReach newsletters, please visit: https://www.cleverreach.com/de/funktionen/reporting-und-tracking
+For more information on data analysis by CleverReach newsletters, please

 This data-processing is based on your consent (Art.
 6 para.
 1 lit. a GDPR).
 You can revoke this consent at any time by unsubscribing from the newsletter.
 The legality of the data-processing operations already carried out remains unaffected by the revocation.